Textualize/textual/docs/guide/app.md

 Let's first illustrate the problem with an example.
 The following code will mount the Welcome widget in response to a key press.
-It will also attempt to modify the Button in the Welcome widget by changing its label from "OK" to "YES".
+It will also attempt to modify the Button in the Welcome widget by changing its label from "OK" to "YES!".

 ```python hl_lines="2 8"
 from textual.app import App